Self induced Hall Effect in current carrying bar: Current induced Hall Effect in a bar sample

-where $e$ is absolute value of the electric charge, $\mathbf{\Omega}_{c}=\frac{e\mathbf{B}}{mc}$ is the cyclotron frequency vector, $m$ is the effective mass, $\tau$ is the momentum relaxation time due to collisions with impurities and(or) phonons, $\mathbf{V}$ is the carrier flux velocity.
+where $\mathbf{V}$ is the electron flux velocity, $e$ is the absolute value of the electronic charge.
+Then, $\mathbf{\Omega}_{c}=\frac{e\mathbf{B}}{mc}$ is a vector whose absolute value corresponds to local cyclotron frequency, $m$ is the effective mass, $\tau$ is the momentum relaxation time due to collisions with impurities and(or) phonons.